aliyun-computenest/quickstart-chat-nio/docs/index-en.md

         <a href="https://www.alibabacloud.com/help/en/model-studio/developer-reference/get-api-key">Obtain an API key</a>for instructions on how to obtain the secret key.
 The API Key in the "Account Settings" section of the document is the secret key.
 Click Confirm.
         <img src="./images/img-10.png" alt=""/><img src="./images/img-11.png" alt=""/>
     </li>
-    <li> At this point, you have successfully configured the Chat-Nio Community Edition and can start using it!
+    <li> At this point, you have successfully configured the CoAI Community Edition and can start using it!
 You can refresh the page and click to exit the backend to test the integration status of the large model.
-You can also share your Chat-Nio address with others for them to register an account and log in to use it.
+You can also share your CoAI address with others for them to register an account and log in to use it.
 Additionally, you can charge and manage the usage of others.
 Feel free to explore more features!
         <img src="./images/img-12.png" alt=""/>
     </li>
 </ol>